 A letter from the Minister to the Finance Committee, dated 8 March 2017, (PDF 362KB) showed that £10.1 million of the £20 million is funded from the £100 million pledged during this Assembly for raising school standards and the remainder is based on existing ALN budget provision and assumptions on future budget allocations.
+Alun Davies said he would write to the Finance Committee with further information on ALN Transformation funding.

-9. Assembly scrutiny processes
+9. Stage 1 scrutiny

-The Minister for Lifelong Learning and Welsh Language, Alun Davies, made a statement in Plenary on 6 December 2016, the day after the Additional Learning Needs and Education Tribunal (Wales) Bill was introduced.
+The then12 Minister for Lifelong Learning and Welsh Language, Alun Davies, made a statement in Plenary on 13 December 2016, the day after the Additional Learning Needs and Education Tribunal(Wales) Bill was introduced.